$H \rightarrow b\overline{b}j$ at Next-to-Next-to-Leading Order Accuracy: Abstract

 \section{Abstract}

-{We present the calculation of the decay \hbbj at next-to-next-to-leading order (NNLO) accuracy.
+{We present the calculation of the decay \hbbj at next-to-next-to-leading order (NNLO) accuracy in QCD.
+We treat the bottom quarks as massless with a non-zero Higgs Yukawa coupling $y_b$.
 We consider contributions in which the Higgs boson couples directly to bottom quarks, i.e.~our predictions are accurate to order $\mathcal{O}(\alpha_s^3 y_b^2)$.
 We calculate the various components needed to construct the NNLO contribution, including an independent calculation of the two-loop amplitudes.
 We compare our results for the two-loop amplitudes to an existing calculation finding agreement.
 We present additional checks on our two-loop expression using the known infrared factorization properties as the emitted gluon becomes soft or collinear.
 We use our results to construct a Monte Carlo implementation of \hbbj and present jet rates and differential distributions in the Higgs rest frame using the Durham jet algorithm.}